Texas Mutual logo

 Your employer will let you know if they are a network participant.
 You can also call (800) 859-5995 to find out.

-You can find a medical provider using our online Provider Directory or download our app from the App Store or Google Play.
+You can find a medical provider using our online Network Provider Directory by visiting texasmutual.com/care.

 Pre-authorization is a process insurance companies use to review the treatment or medication plan recommended by your doctor to make sure it’s covered by insurance.
 We can identify anything that isn’t covered and help find alternatives that are appropriate.
 If you’re waiting on an approval for a pre-authorization request, check with your health care provider first to make sure they’ve submitted their request to us.
 You can contact your adjuster, too, and we will work with your health care provider to ensure you get the necessary treatment for your work injury.

 Optum, our pharmacy provider, has many pharmacies, including Walgreens, CVS, Walmart, Kroger, Target, Costco, Sam's Club, Brookshire, HEB and Tom Thumb.
-You can find a network pharmacy near you using our online Provider Directory or download our app from the App Store or Google Play.
+You can find a network pharmacy near you using our online Network Provider Directory at texasmutual.com/care.

 Medication and treatment related to your work injury are covered by workers' compensation.
 However, there are some prescriptions and procedures that are subject to pre-authorization.
 If your prescription is for a generic medication, but you prefer the brand name, you must pay the difference in price to get the brand name.